Types of Solids Separation Classifier in Mechanical Operations

 Vertical baffles placed at various distances from the inlet within the tank allow for the collection of several fractions according to the terminal falling velocities.
 Because of the occurrence of considerable overlapping of size, no sharp separation is possible with this classifier.

-Gravity classifier uses
+Gravity Classifier uses

 Gravity classifiers are used in a variety of industries to separate materials based on their specific gravity.
 Specific gravity is the ratio of the density of a substance to the density of water.